2102Mule-Nick/tugba_ozden_P1/README.md

 * Admin can view all user accounts
 * Admin can create, edit, view and count employees.
 * Stores information about the employees in EmployeeService, as well as the users and employees associated with them, in a database.
 * In EmployeeService updates this information based on new information received from the User Service.
-* BlogForm service provides end-points that allow users access to add articles.
+* BlogForm service provides end-points that allows users access to add articles.
 * Jmslistener shows messages after using all EmployeeMain servise's endpoints.

 ###### Future Implementations of the application should address the following issues: